 Too many people make the mistake of basing this number on their current income.
 Your retirement spending and your current income are two very different numbers.
 You might earn $100,000 right now but plan to spend only $25,000 each year in a small seaside town overseas once you retire.
 After all, in many countries, $2,000 per month can buy a luxurious lifestyle.

-Additional income might come from a pension, although retirement has changed over the last few decades and many don’t receive a pension anymore.
+Additional income might come from a pension, although retirement has changed over the past few decades and many workers don’t receive a pension anymore.

 You could also work part-time in retirement to stay busy and earn some extra income.
 But for most of us, the bulk of our retirement income will come from our investments.
 That raises the question of how much you need to save to provide enough income to cover your remaining expenses.

-Safe Withdrawal Rates & Sequence of Returns Risk
+Safe Withdrawal Rates and Sequence of Returns Risk

 If you’ve ever heard of the 4% rule, then you understand the basic premise behind safe withdrawal rates.